 This was the unsuccessful pilot for Soul Train.

-Soul Train is a pop music television program with an African-American slant, featuring dancers wiggling away to the latest hits.
-It first aired in 1971 with longtime host Don Cornelius.
+Soul Train was a pop music television program with an African-American slant, featuring dancers wiggling away to the latest hits.
+It aired from 1971-2006 and was hosted for most of that time by producer Don Cornelius.

 Will the monster marry Susan?
 And what about their baby?
 Tune in tomorrow and find out.